 Are you craving Chinese take out for supper tonight?
 Learn how to make our Panda Express broccoli beef copycat recipe at home.
 It's absolutely delicious, healthy, and cooks in only 13 minutes.
-If this classic is your favorite Chinese dish, you owe it to yourself to try it soon.
-You'll be so glad you did!

 - Meat: We used skirt steak for this photo shoot, but flank steak is more popular.